Marital Separation in Minnesota

 Societal expectations, stature, and religious beliefs are the main determinants to the question, ‘Do you want a divorce or a legal separation?’

-In the state of Minnesota, making this decision is a little tough because there are laws that permit both arrangements.
+In the state of Minnesota, there are laws that permit both arrangements.
 So, what is the big difference between these two?

 Divorce or Legal Separation